- This Epic Beatdown of Obama is EXACTLY Why America Loves Megyn Kelly [WATCH]

-- SICK: Hamas is Now Using Infants as Human Shields
+- SICK: Hillary Clinton Just Defended Hamas for Using Human Shields [WATCH]

 BOOM: Georgia’s House Just Voted to Nullify Obamacare